-- The Forum Fisheries Agency (FFA), is an advisory body that aims to assist members to maximise benefits from the conservation and sustainable use of their fisheries resources.
+- The Forum Fisheries Agency (FFA) is an advisory body that assists members to maximise benefits from the conservation and sustainable use of their fisheries resources, in particular tuna.

-Cooperation and collaboration between Pacific regional organisations is promoted through the Council of Regional Organisations of the Pacific (CROP), Established in 1988 by Forum Leaders, CROP comprises the 4 organisations listed above, as well as the following 5 organisations:
+Cooperation and collaboration between Pacific regional organisations is promoted through the Council of Regional Organisations of the Pacific (CROP).
+Established in 1988 by Forum Leaders, CROP comprises the four organisations listed above, as well as the following five organisations: